Neoncluster/Interfacer1-to-882SIO-adaptor/README.md

 <img width="820" alt="Screenshot 2023-02-23 at 11 04 30 PM" src="https://user-images.githubusercontent.com/61561950/220876731-1ecf25c7-e663-424d-a691-065eca725a0e.png">

 First build the adaptor baord:
-1) First install pin headers (machined type) on the left as viewed from the solder side).
+1) First install pin headers (machined type) on the right as viewed from the solder side.
 2) Install sockets on the right as viewed from the parts side.

 To complete the install do the following: